-51. The SRSG states that UNMIK international police officers working on cases of missing persons had to adjust to conducting investigations in a foreign territory and country, with limited support from the still developing Kosovo Police.
+- 49. The SRSG states that UNMIK international police officers working on cases of missing persons had to adjust to conducting investigations in a foreign territory and country, with limited support from the still developing Kosovo Police.
 He further states that these investigators were often faced with situations where individuals holding relevant knowledge on the whereabouts and fate of missing persons did not want to disclose this information.
-According to the SRSG, all these constraints inhibited the ability of the UNMIK Police to conduct investigations according to the standards that may be expected from States with more established institutions and which are not faced with the high number of cases of this nature associated with a post-conflict situation.
+According to the SRSG, all these constraints inhibited the ability of the UNMIK Police to conduct investigations according to the standards that may be expected from States with more established institutions and which are not faced with the high number of cases of this nature associated with a post-conflict situation. - 50.
+With regard to the part of the investigations aimed at establishing the fate Mr Stajko Anđelković, judging by the limited available documents, the SRSG only notes with certainty that the case was reviewed by UNMIK Police on 12 March 2005 (see §§ 27 28 above).
+The SRSG continues that "there was no information at that time that could shed light to a possible location of Mr. Stajko Anđelković." - 51.
+In relation to the authorities' actions towards identifying the perpetrators and bringing them to justice, the SRSG notes that an investigation was opened by UNMIK Police.
+However, in March 2005 "it was not possible to contact the listed witness, [Ms. S.A.], due to a lack of contact details in the file (see § 28 above).
+Nevertheless, the police kept the case "open and pending ... presumably to be considered further should additional witnesses come forward or additional information become available." - 52.
+The SRSG concludes that, based on the available documents, "it is evident that UNMIK Police did open and pursue an investigation into the whereabouts of Mr Stajko Anđelković; however ... without witnesses coming forward or physical evidence being discovered, police investigations inevitably stall because of a lack of evidence." - 53.
+In the SRSG's opinion, in this case "UNMIK police did conduct investigative efforts in accordance with the procedural requirements of Article 2 [of the] ECHR, aiming at bring the perpetrators to justice.
+Thus, according to the SRSG, there has been no violation of Article 2.

-- 52. With regard to the part of the investigations aimed at establishing the fate of Mr Predrag Vujačić, the SRSG considers that the matter was reported to UNMIK Police some time in 2000 (judging by the case number that the MPU registered the case under, 2000-001539, see § 29 above).
-The SRSG states that, "investigative action from UNMIK appears to have remained pending at this point due to a lack of information or leads that would enable further meaningful investigation and prioritization against any other cases."
-The missing persons file was later transferred to EULEX where it remains open. - 53.
-The SRSG concludes that "it appears however, from the documents available at this time that UNMIK Police did make investigative efforts in accordance with Article 2 procedural requirements to determine the whereabouts of Mr. Vujačić." - 54.
-The SRSG also informed the Panel that he might make further comments on this matter, "[a]s there is a possibility that additional and conclusive information exists", beyond the documents presented to the Panel.
+54. The SRSG also informed the Panel that he might make further comments on this matter, "[a]s there is a possibility that additional and conclusive information exists", beyond the documents presented to the Panel.
 However, no further communication in this regard, other than confirmation of the full disclosure of the investigative files, has been received to date.